bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Choose the project you want to add and give a name to the application.
 - For the Git Repository, input `https://github.com/FNNDSC/ChRIS_store.git`, the backend will be deployed to Openshift automatically using [S2I](https://blog.openshift.com/multiple-deployment-methods-openshift/) method.

+## Project Code
+- Our code are pulled to the ChRIS main branch directly, to see the code:

+  - For sprint 1, we rewrite ChRIS_Store_UI using redux and delete some redundant units.
+    - The pull request is [here](https://github.com/FNNDSC/ChRIS_store_ui/pull/49/files)
+  - For sprint 2, we write the ChRIS's type declaration using TypeScript.
+    - The pull request is [here](https://github.com/rebecabkerr/ChRIS_ui/pull/5/files)
+  - For sprint 3, we write unit test using JEST to test ChRIS's API, action, and reducer.
+    - The pull request is [here](https://github.com/FNNDSC/ChRIS_ui/pull/10/files)
+  - For Sprint 4, we fixed and optimized unit test scripts and deployed the Chris Store to the MOC using Openshift S2I
+    - The pull request is [here](https://github.com/FNNDSC/ChRIS_ui/pull/20), [here](https://github.com/FNNDSC/ChRIS_ui/pull/21)
+    - The deployed webpage is [here](http://chris-store-demo-bu528-ui-for-cloud-mpc.k-apps.osh.massopen.cloud/plugins)(Please use Safari or Edge to access the webpage)
+  - For Sprint 5
+    - Deploy the backend of Chris Store to MOC by using Openshift
+    - Monitor the traffic of website using Jmeter, do the pressure test

 ## 1. Vision and Goals

 The project is part of the front end of ChRIS platform(ChRIS Research Integration System, which is a web-based medical image platform that allows for various forms of medical image processing(Ex: MRIs).